Thanks for your interest in Atakama! Follow these steps to get up-and-running as smoothly as possible.

 - A computer running Windows 10 or a Windows Server 2016/2019 Remote Desktop

 - At least one mobile device (smartphone or tablet) running iOS (8.0 or newer) or Android (7.0 or newer)

-- Atakama for Windows or macOS
+- Atakama for Windows

 - Atakama Mobile for iOS or Android

 - Download the installer filefrom the Atakama website proceed through the installation.